-Saint of the Day – 20 August – St Bernard of Clairvaux (1090-1153) – Abbot Confessor Doctor of the Church and the Last Father of the Church, “The Bard of Mary“- “Doctor Mellifluus”, Theologian, Reformer, Writer, Mystic, Preacher, Mariologist, Advisor, Mediator, Poet, Writer.
+Saint of the Day – 20 August – St Bernard of Clairvaux (1090-1153) – Abbot Confessor Doctor of the Church and the Last Father of the Church, “The Bard of Mary“- “Doctor Mellifluus”, Theologian, Reformer, Writer, Mystic, Preacher, Mariologist, Advisor, Mediator, Poet.
 Born in1090 at Fontaines-les-Dijon, Burgundy, France -and died on 20 August 1153 at Clairvaux Abbey, Ville-sous-la-Ferté, Aube, France).
 He was Canonised in 1170, only 17 years after his death, by Pope Alexander III.
 Patronages – Cistercians, beekeepers, bees, Burgundy and France, candlemakers, chandlers, Gibraltar, Knights Templar, Queens College, Cambridge, England, Speyer Cathedral, wax-melters, wax refiners.
 Attributes – White Cistercian habit, devil on a chain, white dog.
-St Bernard, the founding abbot of Clairvaux Abbey in Burgundy, was one of the most commanding Church leaders in the first half of the twelfth century as well as one of the greatest spiritual masters of all times and the most powerful propagator of the Cistercian reform.
+St Bernard, the Founding Abbot of Clairvaux Abbey in Burgundy, was one of the most commanding Church leaders in the first half of the twelfth century, as well as, one of the greatest spiritual masters of all time and the most powerful propagator of the Cistercian reform.

 St Bernard’s parents were Tescelin de Fontaine, Lord of Fontaine-lès-Dijon and Alèthe de Montbard, both members of the highest nobility of Burgundy.
 Bernard was the third of seven children, six of whom were sons.
 At the age of nine years, he was sent to a school at Châtillon-sur-Seine run by the secular canons of Saint-Vorles.
 Bernard had a great taste for literature and devoted himself for some time to poetry.
 His success in his studies won the admiration of his teachers.
 He wanted to excel in literature in order to take up the study of the Bible.
 He had a special devotion to the Virgin Mary and he would later write several works about the Queen of Heaven, hence his wonderful title “The Bard of Mary.”.